Military officers' club: Origins

 Officers' clubs are an artifact of the feudalism recognizing officers from the aristocratic European landowners as different from the peasants they commanded in military campaigns.
 Enlisted personnel recruited or inducted into military service remained ineligible for the privileges enjoyed by their officers while commissions awarded to graduates of officer training programs replaced commissions once given by royalty to the sons of their vassals.
 This social distance was maintained to prevent officers from perceiving their enlisted personnel as friends.
-Warfare requires expenditure of lives, and officers responsible for ordering enlisted personnel into high-risk situations find it easier to risk lives they don't recognize as friends.
+Warfare requires expenditure of lives, and officers responsible for ordering enlisted personnel into situations find it easier to risk lives they don't recognize as friends.

-20th-century
+20th century

 Maintaining the separation between officers and enlisted personnel is difficult in the remote places where military bases are built and battles are fought.
 There are few commercial recreational opportunities, and the financial resources of a few officers cannot match income possibilities these businesses realize from the larger number of enlisted personnel ready to pay for food, drinks, and sexual companionship.
 So the base facilities would include an officers' club where officers might relax in isolation from their enlisted personnel, and where intoxication might encourage tolerance for deviation from the customary deference of conversations between senior and subordinate officers.

 Prohibition was a bleak time for officers' clubs in the United States.
 A bar was the essential element of most officers' clubs.
 Some served meals as an alternative to the rigid schedule and customs of the mess, and a few clubs on the larger bases hired musical entertainment during their busier hours.
 Most officers' clubs paid operating expenses from the sale of alcoholic drinks.
-The most important part of their operating schedule were the happy hours beginning when the base work day ended.
+The most important part of their operating schedule was the beginning when the base work day ended.